» Complaints and Appeals

 UKAS is committed to providing a world class accreditation service and maintaining the highest standards of service in all our dealings with customers, third parties and stakeholders.

 We do however recognise that on occasion it may be necessary for our customers, or those using accredited services to raise a complaint with us.
-If you are a third party who has concerns about the activities of a UKAS accredited body, or if you are a direct customer of UKAS who is unhappy with our service, then do please get in touch with us.
+Details of how to raise a complaint and the UKAS role and remit can be found within the UKAS Complaints Leaflet.

 An applicant or accredited body may formally request UKAS to re-consider any adverse decision made which relates to its desired accreditation status.
 The applicant or accredited body should submit an appeal in writing to UKAS’ Business Development Director (or nominated person), within one month of the date of written notification of the decision in question.